-The least acidic of the teas, typically, is green tea, followed closely by chamomile tea.
-Even though green tea is less acidic, it actually has as much caffeine as coffee, while chamomile has no caffeine and low acidity.
+The least acidic of the true teas, typically, are green tea and white tea, followed closely by chamomile tea (which is actually an herbal tisane) .
+Even though green tea is less acidic, it actually has as much caffeine as coffee, while chamomile has no caffeine content and low acidity.

 If you are concerned about the acidity of coffee and have switched to tea, it is important to make sure that you have not just switched to a type of tea that has a high acid level, because it might actually be more acidic than coffee.

 How Do You Measure Acid Levels in Tea?